ihouwat/pygame-learning/same_again_game/scratchpad.md

 - add animations
 	- DONE increase sprite size on hover, decrease on mouse out
+	- DONE fade sprites in/out between puzzles
 	- new level animation
-	- fade sprites in/out between puzzles??

 - download more pngs and add attributions
 - record and add languages to the game